New Storms, Prior Disasters Burden FEMA's Budget

 Throughout the Gulf Coast, FEMA is financing fire stations, sewers, roads and schools as the area continues to rebuild from the destructive storms of 2005.

-"We're still in many cases even further back than Katrina, still rebuilding and paying for cost of recovery operations," says Craig Fugate, FEMA's administrator.
-"These are longer term commitments that are ongoing in addition to the most recent disasters."
+"We're still, in many cases, even further back than Katrina, still rebuilding and paying for costs of recovery operations," says Craig Fugate, FEMA's administrator.
+"These are longer-term commitments that are ongoing in addition to the most recent disasters."

-Under law, FEMA has the obligation not just to respond to emergencies in the moment, but to help communities rebuild over time.
+Under law, FEMA has the obligation not just to respond to emergencies in the moment but also to help communities rebuild over time.

-"There are countless, probably over several hundred what we call open disasters," says Barry Scanlon, a former FEMA executive.
-"That means they have happened over the past 10 to 15 years even, that FEMA is still reconciling the rebuilding of schools or the rebuilding of town halls, city halls, water treatment plants and that can go on for some time."
+"There are countless, probably over several hundred what we call 'open' disasters — that means they have happened over the past 10 to 15 years even — that FEMA is still reconciling the rebuilding of schools or the rebuilding of town halls, city halls, water treatment plants," says Barry Scanlon, a former FEMA executive, "and that can go on for some time."

-Last week the House approved a bill which contains an extra $1 billion for FEMA's Disaster Relief fund, which Republicans and some Democrats say the Obama administration under funded in its budget proposal.
+Last week, the House approved a bill that contains an extra $1 billion for FEMA's Disaster Relief fund, which Republicans and some Democrats say the Obama administration underfunded in its budget proposal.
 There is currently some $2.4 billion in the account.

-In fact, FEMA Director Fugate says, should the disaster relief fund fall below $1 billion, the long-term projects such as those related to Katrina, will again be put on hold so that money is available for immediate needs.
+Should the disaster relief fund fall below $1 billion, says FEMA Director Fugate, long-term projects such as those related to Katrina will again be put on hold so that money is available for immediate needs.

 It's already been a tough year, and officials are expecting an active hurricane season.

-That assumes the bills for this spring's tornadoes and floods don't rise too high, and there isn't another storm like Katrina.
+That assumes that the bills for this spring's tornadoes and floods don't rise too high, and that there isn't another storm like Katrina.